|Note: When you work with one of our partners, we may earn a small commission. Learn more about our editorial policy and how we make money.|

 Preparing your home for sale

-We recommend you discuss which preparation costs will pay off the most with your realtor before spending too much money on improvements that you may not get back when you sell.
+Discuss with your realtor which preparation costs will pay off the most.
+You don't want to spend money on improvements that you may not get back when you sell.

 Realtor fees in Washington

-On average, paying full commission to sell your house in Washington costs about $32,662 — that could be more than half of your total home selling expenses!
+On average, paying full commission to sell your house in Washington costs about $30,428 — which will likely be around half of your total home selling expenses.

 Closing costs are a blanket term for the various fees and expenses both buyers and sellers pay at the close of a real estate transaction.
 Closing costs don't include realtor commissions.